 Also extremely important: Get a set of chains for your tires.
 Chains used to be a real pain to put on, but technology moves forward, and now they attach very easily.
 They give you way more traction in snow and ice and are mandatory if you’re going to be dealing with steep roads in the mountains.
 Get them and keep them in your trunk all winter.

 Add time to the plan

 In winter, you have much less daylight to work with, and winter driving gets exponentially more treacherous at night.
 This is especially true if the weather was above freezing during the day.
-If it’s been warm enough for snow to melt, then—once the sun goes down and the temps drop—you are likely going to be facing black ice (frozen roads with an essentially invisible layer of ice on top).
+If it’s been warm enough for snow to melt, then—once the sun goes down and the temps drop—you’re likely going to be facing black ice (frozen roads with an essentially invisible layer of ice on top).
 That’s one of the most dangerous things you can encounter in a car, and you should avoid it at all costs.
-If that means your road trip takes seven days instead of six, and you have to shell out for an additional night in a hotel, do it.
+If that means your road trip takes 7 days instead of 6, and you have to shell out for an additional night in a hotel, do it.

 What to pack

 In addition to packing all the stuff you want to have with you for your trip, reserve some space in your trunk for a fair amount of additional gear specific to winter road tripping.
 This is stuff you should leave in your car for the duration of your journey.

 Road trip essentials: How and what to pack for your road trip

 Extra warm clothes.
 Got an old, heavy winter jacket that’s too ugly to wear in public?
 Keep it in the trunk.
 Heavy winter gloves are extremely important, too, since you may be working with your hands, and I’d add a rain poncho to the package as well.

 Cold weather blankets.
 Hopefully, you won’t have to spend the night in your car, but if you do, you’ll be very happy you had these.

 Flashlights.
 Have at least two in your car, and do yourself a favor: Make sure one of them is a headlamp.